 Rob Stone is Professor of European Film at the University of Birmingham where he directs B-Film: The Birmingham Centre for Film Studies.
 He is the author of Spanish Cinema, The Flamenco Tradition in the Works of Federico Lorca and Carlos Saura, Julio Medem and The Cinema of Richard Linklater and the co-editor of The Unsilvered Screen: Surrealism on Film, Screening songs in Hispanic and Lusophone cinema and A Companion to Luis Buñuel.
 Rob currently holds a Leverhulme Trust Research Fellowship and co-writes a book on Basque cinema with María Pilar Rodríguez (to be published by IB Tauris in 2015).
-Rob is especially interested in heritage cinema in relation to nation-building and nationhood, the study of which overlaps greatly with his other current project on Basque cinema.
+Rob is especially interested in heritage film in relation to nation-building and nationhood, the study of which overlaps greatly with his other project on Basque cinema.

 The other members of the network are:

 Daniela Berghahn is Professor of Film Studies at Royal Holloway, University of London.
 She has widely published on post-war German cinema, the relationship between film, history and cultural memory and transnational cinema.
 Her extensive, AHRC-funded work on migrant and diasporic cinema in Europe is documented on www.farflungfamilies.net and www.migrantcinema.net.
 Daniela’s publications include Hollywood Behind the Wall: The Cinema of East Germany (2005), Far-flung Families in Film: The Diasporic Family in Contemporary European Cinema (2013) and European Cinema in Motion: Migrant and Diasporic Film in Contemporary Europe (co-edited with Claudia Sternberg, 2010).
-Daniela will explore films that imagine the cultural memory of migration in terms of heritage aesthetics.
+Daniela will explore films that imagine the memory of migration through heritage aesthetics.

 Ib Bondebjerg is Professor of Film and Media Studies at the Department of Media, Cognition and Communication, University of Copenhagen, and was founder and director of the Centre for Modern European Studies (2008-2011).
 From 1997 to 2000, he was chairman of the Danish Film Institute.
-He is a specialist in Scandinavian and European film and television.
-From 2000 to 2009 he was editor in chief of the journal Northern Lights, and he is currently on the editorial board of Studies in Documentary Film, Journal of Scandinavian Cinema and The Journal of Popular Television.
+Ib is a specialist in Scandinavian and European film and television.
+From 2000 to 2009 he was editor in chief of Northern Lights, and he is currently on the editorial board of Studies in Documentary Film, Journal of Scandinavian Cinema and The Journal of Popular Television.
 He is the co-editor of Media, Democracy and European Culture and the book series Palgrave European Film and Media Studies.
 Many of his publications are available via his academia.edu profile page.

 - Lorraine Blakemore, University of Leeds